bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Clear
+- Cloudy
-- 53% humidity
+- 56% humidity
 - 11 mph wind
-- 16% cloud cover
+- 89% cloud cover
-- 35 AQI O3 🟩
+- 33 AQI O3 🟩
 - 70 AQI PM2.5 🟨
-- 1.66 inches of rain expected in the next 72 hours
+- 1.75 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>